thyrgle/comfy-website/content/book/getting-started/_index.md

 In this case we load a texture from a byte slice, and then draw it.
 The `texture_id(...)` function is a simple hashing function which turns string names into an asset id.
 Every texture is assigned a unique name to make referencing it easier.
-Many engines use asset handles, but we've them to be annoying to work with when all you want is to say "draw this sprite".
+Many engines use asset handles, but we've found them to be annoying to work with when all you want is to say "draw this sprite".

 If you ever run into a scenario where the cost of calling `texture_id(...)` is